13kailouis/aivideonaration/README.md

 4. Run the app:
    `npm run dev`

+If video downloads fail during MP4 conversion, ensure your browser is served with cross-origin isolation headers.
+The included `index.html` now specifies `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` meta tags, which are required for ffmpeg.wasm.

 The generated video will now download as an MP4 file.

 ### Faster MP4 conversion